qntm/t-a-i/README.md

 * with the `OVERRUN`, `BREAK` and `STALL` models, the returned Unix millisecond count jumps up discontinuously between input one TAI millisecond count and the next.
 * with the `SMEAR` model, the discontinuity is smeared out from midday to midday across the discontinuity.

-### taiConverter.unixToAtomic(unix: number[, options]): number
+### taiConverter.unixToAtomic(unix[, options])

+Throws unless `unix` is an integer.
 Converts the input Unix millisecond count to a TAI millisecond count.
 Under normal circumstances this conversion returns a single integer.
 If the input is prior to the beginning of TAI, `NaN` is returned.

 When Unix time is inserted,